Practical-Formal-Methods/tailor/README.md

 # Don't want to install?
 You can also use our CAV artifact which is packaged as a VM image with everything pre-configured and pre-installed.
-Download the VM imgage from [here](https://zenodo.org/record/4719604#.YIaYzC0RpQM).
+Download the VM image from [here](https://zenodo.org/record/4719604#.YIaYzC0RpQM).

 ### How to run the VM?
 Download the above OVA file.
 Start VirtualBox, click on File -> Import Appliance,